 “It is not for kings, O Lemuel.
 It is not for kings to drink wine, or for rulers to desire strong drink.
 Lest they drink and forget what is decreed, and pervert the rights of all the afflicted.
 Give strong drink to him who is perishing, and wine to him whose life is bitter.
 Let him drink and forget his poverty, and remember his troubles no more.
 Open your mouth for the mute, for the rights of all the unfortunate.
 Open your mouth, judge righteously, and defend the rights of the afflicted and needy.”

-A position of power and priviledge brings extra responsiblities.
+Any position of power and privilege brings increased, equivalent responsibility.

-Some people’s only escape from poverty is the bottle or some other mind altering substance.
-It’s the start of a vicious circle.
-On the other hand the strong and wealthy must learn to serve and protect.
+Sometimes a person’s only escape from poverty seems to be alcohol or narcotics, but that’s the start of a vicious death-spiral, and in the real world, the strong and wealthy must learn to serve and protect.

-By definition, those in leadership affect the lives of many others.
-Hence leaders must live by a higher standard and avoid common personal pitfalls including the abuse of drugs and alcohol.
+By definition, those in leadership necessarily affect the lives of many others.
+Hence leaders must live by a higher standard and avoid common personal pitfalls, including the abuse of drugs and alcohol.

 Avoid Despair and Escapism

-The text does not condone substance abuse.
-It acknowledges the plight of the perishing.
-It recognizes the temporary relief derived from drunkeness but warns the aspiring king, Lemuel, about liquor.
-Sadly, those who are poor often look for comfort in a bottle; they drink and forget.
-They escape from the real world only to return in a worse condition.
-The misuse of alcohol spans the globe, yet is worse in some nations than in others.
-Since I was born in a communist country I have always had a special interest in communist states.
-One of the most amazing stories ever written (despite the efforts of Russian authorities to discredit it) is The Persecutor by Sergi Kourdakov.
-He describes the hopelessness in the Soviet Union among the young people and their reliance on vodka for relief.
-The following quote is taken from the end of Chapter 13:
+The text does not condone substance abuse, but it acknowledges the plight of the struggling.
+It understands the temporary relief from despair in drunkenness, but also warns the aspiring king, Lemuel, to avoid it.
+Sadly, those who are poor often look for comfort in a bottle; they drink to forget.
+They escape from reality, only to return in a worse condition.
+Drunkenness spans the globe, yet is worse in some nations than in others.
+Having been born in a communist country, I’ve always had a special interest in the consequences of communism.
+One of its most amazing criticisms (despite Soviet efforts to cancel it) is The Persecutor by Sergi Kourdakov.
+He describes the hopelessness in the Soviet Union among the young, and their reliance on vodka for relief, this from the end of Chapter 13:

 Vodka is the curse of Russia.
 It’s everywhere.
 We naval cadets were paid seven rubles at the end of each month and after payday we promptly headed for town and spent our money on two bottles of vodka....
 The [communist] party blames vodka as the greatest cause for low production in industry...
 The steady flurry of directives coming from Moscow to warn us of the problem of alchoholism showed me the great menace it was in the Soviet Union.
 It was the number one problem of Soviet youth.